Nardianian/csound-vst3/README.md

 enables using Csound score events embedded in the .csd file to play in sync with the DAW's playback head.
-And that, in turn, brings _all_ of the technical resources of electroacoustic music, or computer music, or whatever you want to call it, into the DAW.
+And that, in turn, brings _all_ of the technical resources of electroacoustic music, or computer music, or whatever you want to call it, into digital audio workstations.

 CsoundVST3 has _all_ the power of command-line Csound.
 CsoundVST3 can read and write on the user's filesystem, load plugin opcodes, and execute system commands.

-CsoundVST3's GUI does _not_ provide user-defined widgets for controlling the Csound orchestra.
+CsoundVST3's GUI does _not_ provide (as Cabbage does) user-defined widgets for controlling the Csound orchestra.
 However, such controls can be implemented in the DAW using MIDI control change messages.

 Please log any bug reports or feature requests as a GitHub issue.

-## Installation
+Installation

 Download the installation archive from https://github.com/gogins/csound-vst3 and unzip it.